 - Ningxia Red: This is a wolfberry (goji) juice blend, touted for its health benefits that features plum, cherry, blueberry, and pomegranate juices and extracts.
 This high antioxidant drink that helps support your body’s immune system and rid your body of free radicals.
-Ningxia is about $29.20/bottle with your discount.
-Goji berry juice from any other company is about $30 – which makes ours cheaper, and it’s a higher quality!
+Ningxia is about $36.10/bottle with your discount.
+Goji berry juice from any other company is about $30 – and ours is a higher quality!

 My price crunching doesn’t even include Laundry Soap or Dish Soap!
 Both those products so highly concentrated that I dilute mine!
 I get two bottles of Laundry Soap from one bottle and 3 bottles of Dish Soap from one bottle.
 And they still clean very effectively.
 One bottle lasts me months and months!